libp2p/docs/content/concepts/address-discovery-and-advertisement.md

 `libp2p.ListenAddrs(addrs..)` option when constructing a `Host` or by calling the `h.Network().Listen(addrs..)` API.

 Instead of strict addresses, users can pass in ephemeral IPv4 (`/ip4/0.0.0.0/tcp/0`) and/or IPv6 (`/ip6/::/tcp/0`) addresses to listen on all available network interfaces.
-Thus, we need to resolve the unspecified addresses.
-Earlier, we used to resolve the unspecified addresses by using all available network interfaces but this quickly led to address explosion and a lot of the interfaces were un-usable anyways (link local interfaces, docker interfaces etc.).

-- So, we now resolve unspecified addresses using ONLY the primary network interface addresses (which we discover using the [netroute][net_route] library) and the loopback interface addresses for both IPv4 and v6.
+In previous versions of libp2p, ephemeral addresses would result in libp2p binding to **all** available network interfaces (link local interfaces, docker interfaces, etc).
+This was problematic, as it led to "address explosion", resulting in libp2p having redundant and irrelevant addresses.
+To fix this, libp2p now **only** resolves the primary network interface addresses (which we discover using the [netroute][net_route] library) and the loopback interface addresses for both IPv4 and IPv6.

-The primary network interface is basically the interface that would be used to send a packet to the public network i.e. to an IP address not on the same network as us.
-It is usually the “default” entry in the kernel’s Routing table.
+The primary network interface is the interface responsible for communicating with external networks.
+It is usually the "default" entry in the kernel’s Routing table.

 #### Observed Addresses